sebhb/appsuite/README.md

 - Deleting data
   - Appointments

-    The purpose of this funcitonality is two fold, a) deleting lots of appointments can be tedious, b) the way this deletion is implemented, no emails are sent to participants.
+    The purpose of this funcitonality is two fold, a) deleting lots of appointments via the UI can be tedious, b) the way this deletion is implemented, no emails are sent to participants.

 ### Further help